Pikachubolk/GoForAPunch/README.md

 # GoForAPunch
-This repo is a current temporary page for GoForAPunch.com
+This repo is currently a temporary page for GoForAPunch.com